lyuyangh/ProjectUNO_one_handed_video_game_controller/README.md

-# One Hand Video Game Controller
+# Project UNO - A One Handed Video Game Controller
 ---
 ## Goal:
-  * Build a one hand video game controller for people who has limited movability in one of his/her hand.
+  * Build a one hand video game controller for people who has limited movability in one of his/her hands.
 ---
 ## Contributors:
 (ordered in alphabetical order by last name)
   * Vanessa Cruz   - .................
   * Lyuyang Hu     - embedded system, electronics, documentations
   * Cedric Lim     - .................
   * Claudia Mastan - .................
   * Emily Wagner   - laser cutting, electronics
 ---
 ## Design Requirements:
   1. Compact design  - can be held comfortably with one hand.